tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 After about a minute your cluster will have `flux` running, which will monitor your git repository once you added a deploy key to e.g. Github.
-The Flux Helm operator and Tiller will be deployed in your cluster too.
+The Helm operator and Tiller will be deployed in your cluster too.

 This key can be found at the end of the output of the command, this